OpenFAST/openfast/docs/source/user/subdyn/theory.rst

                 - \tilde{K}_{mm} q_m \right]

-In the floating case, the Guyan part of the motion are replaced by the analytical rigid body motion (se details in section :numref:`SD_summary`).
+In the floating case, the Guyan part of the motion are replaced by the analytical rigid body motion (see details in section :numref:`SD_summary`).

 The output equation for :math:`y_2`: can then be written as: